 - Acrylic or liquid watercolor paint (to color the wooden board before gluing natural objects such as shells to it.

-- This Handprint Art tutorial includes a video that shows how to use liquid watercolors to dye wooden canvases so you can still see the wood grain.
+- This Handprint Art tutorial includes a video showing how to use liquid watercolors to dye wooden canvases while keeping the wood grain visible.

 2. Determine a spot or surface to make a nature mandala: